-- You may be eligible for a VET Student Loan for the Diploma and above part of the course.
+- You may be eligible for a VET Student Loan for the Diploma part of the course.
 VET Students Loans is an income-contingent loan scheme that assists eligible students to pay for all or part of their Vocational Education and Training (VET) tuition fees when studying one or more eligible VET courses.

 In combination with the subjects studied within the Diploma of Applied Fashion Design and Merchandising, you will study 72 units (16 topics) in the Bachelor of Creative Arts (Fashion).

 In Years 1 and 2 you will study:

 Event Design and Practice

 In Year 3 you will choose one of two streams from: small-scale business (custom/bespoke garment construction); or large-scale business (product design and development).